mwpowellhtx/cplusplusquestions/README.md

 * Inject [functional](http://www.cplusplus.com/reference/functional/function/) methods for key points of extensibility: i.e. Part 2 of the proposed issue.
 Injected handlers can be functions themselves, or I like to utilize lambda expressions, is a common thing to do in the industry.

-* Finally, I utilize a third-party library called [LINQ for C++](http://cpplinq.codeplex.com/), available through NuGet sources, or download from the project web site.
+* ~~Finally, I utilize a third-party library called [LINQ for C++](http://cpplinq.codeplex.com/), available through NuGet sources, or download from the project web site.
 Include one file, "cpplinq.hpp", and you get the feel of [LINQ](http://msdn.microsoft.com/en-us/library/bb397926.aspx) goodness operating in C++.
-This is important to ask two key questions about the tallied numbers:
+This is important to ask two key questions about the tallied numbers:~~

-  * First, what we are predicating the response on: distinct, non-distinct, which we injected via the functional paradigm.
+  * ~~First, what we are predicating the response on: distinct, non-distinct, which we injected via the functional paradigm.~~

-  * Second, the scope of the response we are interested in: we want the first N largest numbers.
+  * ~~Second, the scope of the response we are interested in: we want the first N largest numbers.~~

+  * With the shift in approaches from LINQ to an asynchronous futures oriented approach, the need for LINQ virtually goes away, at least for this set of use cases.
+They are simple enough to capture through asynchronous futures.
+Would be better still with more advanced futures support, but for compiler constraints (i.e. partial C++11 coverage).

 * I also challenged myself to simplify the issue through a class implementation, as well as leverage the use of asynchronous futures.
 With more advanced language features, things like future chaining can be possible, instead of nesting, which makes it that much easier to deal with and maintain on a consistent basis.